fit-r2lab/r2lab-demos/kube5g/README.md

 is started and it will run on the worker nodes the different VNFs corresponding of the 4G scenario selected.

-Different 4G scenarios are possible.
 Two versions of the core network (CN) are possible:

 * v1: the CN is implemented with one VNF called **oai-cn** that includes the different 4G functions (hss, mme, spgw)